F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

 .. important::

-   Before creating unattached pools, make sure the BIG-IP system has another wat to route traffic to the Service(s), such as an `iRule`_ or a `local traffic policy`_.
+   Before creating unattached pools, make sure the BIG-IP system has another way to route traffic to the Service(s), such as an `iRule`_ or a `local traffic policy`_.
 After creating an unattached pool for a Service, use the BIG-IP config utility to add the pool members to the iRule or traffic policy.
 This ensures proper handling of client connections to your back-end applications.

 .. _kctlr-create-unattached-pool: